-Generally Slender Weavers goes well planted 1.5m apart.
-Gaps at the bottom can be foiled by cutting new culms down to about 3m just before they start to put branches out.
-This causes them to put branches out only from the lower section that's left.
+Generally Slender Weavers should be spaced at least 1.2m apart.
+Gaps at the bottom can be filled by cutting new culms down to about 3m just before they start to put branches out.
+This forces long branches from the thicker, lower nodes.